-As I listen to Vicente Fernandez’s deep, heart-wrenching vocals echo in my ear, I am brought back to the fast-paced streets of Mérida, where I spent hours wandering the century-old paths in an attempt to grasp Mexico’s fire and flame.
+As I listen to Vicente Fernandez’s deep, heart-wrenching vocals echo in my ear, I am brought back to the fast-paced streets of Yucatan Peninsula, where I spent hours wandering the century-old paths in an attempt to grasp Mexico’s fire and flame.

-In the past couple of years, my love for backpacking has brought me to set foot in a number of countries.
-Now, it seems like a sham for me to say that I’ve visited Mexico, when 10 days in the Yucatán Peninsula can only be categorized as a struggling attempt to capture the essence of this vibrant region.
+In the past couple of years, my love for backpacking has brought me to a number of countries.
+Now, it seems like a sham for me to say that I’ve visited Mexico, when 10 days in the Yucatan Peninsula can only be categorized as a struggling attempt to capture the essence of this vibrant region.

-Yet, in recent years, the fight over narco turfs in Cancún rose with the rise in tourism.
-It is unfortunate to see that the once peaceful waters of this beach-side city be subjugated to intensifying clashes.
-It is frustrating to see foreigners who come to the city for fast pleasures, leave behind a blazing trail of irreversible losses.
+Yet, in recent years, the fight over narco turfs rose with the rise in tourism.
+It is unfortunate to see that the once peaceful waters of Cancun be subjugated to intensifying clashes.
+It is frustrating to see foreigners who come to the city for fleeting pleasures, leave behind a blazing trail of irreversible losses.

 Nonetheless, the country I saw was vibrant and warm.
-The people cheerful and accommodating.
-As always with my stubborn curiosity, it was difficult to commit to one city.
-Despite, in theory, the week-and-half trip was supposed to be relaxing, I was whisked away by the need to explore other noted destinations.
+The people were cheerful and accommodating.
+It was difficult to commit to one city.
+Although the week-and-half trip was supposed to be relaxing, I was quickly whisked away by the need to explore other noted destinations.

-In 10 days, with a little help from Google and lots of convincing from locals, I managed to squeeze in 4 cities and a handful of tourist attractions at a decently steady pace.
+Mexico in 10 days is incomplete without a little help from Google and lots of convincing from locals.
+Despite time being on the other side, I managed to squeeze in 4 cities and a handful of tourist attractions at a decently steady pace.

 From vibrant Mérida to cozy Valladolid, from the gorgeous lagoon in Bacalar to beach town Tulum, I intentionally left the hustles and bustles of Cancún for a future getaway.